-A minimum of 75% of the investments of the product are used to meet the environmental characteristics promoted by the product in accordance with the binding elements of the investment strategy and the product seeks to invest a minimum of 50% of its assets in sustainable investments with an environmental objective, all of which will be via direct exposure to investee companies.
+A minimum of 75% of the investments of the product are used to meet the environmental and social characteristics promoted by the product in accordance with the binding elements of the investment strategy and the product seeks to invest a minimum of 50% of its assets in sustainable investments with an environmental or social objective, all of which will be via direct exposure to investee companies.

-Methodology to measure environmental characteristics:
+Methodology to measure environmental and social characteristics:

-For the percentage of revenues earned by investee companies which are from the energy transition sector, the Investment Manager uses its own estimates based primarily on data from investee companies' financial statements, but also using other disclosures that those companies may make from time to time.
+For measuring the percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals ("SDGs"), the Investment Manager examines the business activities of each investee company, and then assesses whether each activity was positively, neutrally or negatively aligned to the achievement of each SDG.
 For the weighted average ESG score, the Investment Manager uses ESG scores from an external data provider, where available, and weights each score according to the weight of that company within the portfolio as a whole.